 Though the 'traditional' next step after being a TA is to become a full teacher, there are other career paths you can look into.
 For example, many of the skills you will learn from being in the classroom can also be applied to working in the field of young people's mental health or progressing into pastoral roles.

-Gaining first-hand experience as a TA can also be ideal for working as a private tutor, ideal for getting a perfect work-life balance and continuing to support future generations with their development.
+Gaining first-hand experience as a TA can also be ideal for working as a private tutor, achieving a perfect work-life balance, and continuing to support future generations with their development.

 Ready to begin your career?

-Being a teaching assistant opens a variety of pathways and can be one of the most fulfilling careers you can have.
-At Oxbridge, our online teaching assistant courses give you the flexibility to fit studying for this rewarding career journey around your current occupation or commitments, while still providing one-to-one support from an expert tutor.
+Being a teaching assistant opens a variety of pathways and can be one of the most fulfilling careers.
+At Oxbridge, our online teaching assistant courses give you the flexibility to fit studying for this rewarding career journey around your current occupation or commitments while still providing one-to-one support from an expert tutor.

 To learn more about gaining a teaching assistant qualification with Oxbridge, speak to one of our learning advisers.